Category-Oriented Representation Learning for Image to Multi-Modal Retrieval: Related Work

-Most existing works for cross-modal retrieval focus on the scenarios where the query comes from one modality and the doc from another modality, such as image to text, or text to image~\cite{lee2018stacked,chen2017amc,kiros2014unifying,yao2015learning,gan2016learning,gordo2016deep}.
-The methods can be categorized into two types: no interaction and complex interaction between queries and docs.
-No interaction methods include classification-based methods~\cite{huang2013learning,lynch2016images} which use two towers to represent queries and docs, and learn a pair-wise classification model by constructing positive and negative pairs.
-Another line of no interaction methods contains metric learning-based methods~\cite{kiros2014unifying,faghri2017vse++,wang2017adversarial} which employ triplet loss~\cite{schroff2015facenet}.
+No-interaction methods can be further divided into two branches, that is, classification-based~\cite{huang2013learning,lynch2016images} and metric learning-based~\cite{kiros2014unifying,faghri2017vse++,wang2017adversarial}.
+The former uses two towers to represent queries and docs, and learns a pair-wise classifier by constructing positive-negative pairs.
+While the latter employs margin-based triplet loss~\cite{schroff2015facenet} for representation learning.
+For example, some large-scale pre-trainings use deep transformer, and follow the pair-based paradigm~\cite{CLIP,ju2023constraint,liu2022exploiting}.
 Kiros et al.\cite{kiros2014unifying} use deep convolutional neural networks to encode images and recurrent neural networks to encode sentences based on triplet loss.
-Wang et al.\cite{wang2017adversarial} use triplet loss plus auxiliary classification loss which differentiates the image and text.
-Some large-scale pretraining models also follow the pair-based paradigm~\cite{CLIP} and use deep transformer-based networks and large datasets.
+Wang et al.\cite{wang2017adversarial} use triplet loss plus auxiliary classification loss which differentiates image and text.

-Complex interaction methods~\cite{chen2017amc,lee2018stacked,diao2021similarity,li2019visual} use attention mechanism and graph matching to model complex interaction between words and image regions.
-Oscar model~\cite{li2020oscar} is a transformer-based large-scale pretraining model where images and text are fed to a unified transformer.
-Thus the transformer can learn complex interactions between the query and doc.
-SGRAF~\cite{diao2021similarity} constructs graph treating words and image regions as nodes and learn the interaction by graph propagation and graph attention.
+Complex-interaction methods~\cite{chen2017amc,lee2018stacked,diao2021similarity,li2019visual} leverage attention mechanism and graph matching for deep modeling between words and image regions.
+Oscar model~\cite{li2020oscar} is a transformer-based large-scale pre-training, where images and text are processed through one unified transformer architecture to understand complex interactions between query and doc.
+SGRAF~\cite{diao2021similarity} constructs graph by treating words and image regions as nodes, and learns interaction by graph propagation and graph attention.